MK720-dev/CalcRPN/README.md

 # CalcRPN

 This is a calculator project that implements the Reverse Polish Notation (RPN) using a modified version of the Shunting Yard algorithm.
 The project was built with C++ for the logic and Qt Creator for the graphical user interface (GUI).
-It supports basic arithmetic operations, mathematical functions like sine, cosine, logarithms, and custom functions (f, g) using a stack-based evaluation approach.
+It supports basic arithmetic operations, mathematical functions like sine, cosine, natural logarithm, and custom functions (f, g) using a stack-based evaluation approach.

 ## Features
 - <ins>RPN Evaluation:</ins> Supports mathematical expressions in Reverse Polish Notation (postfix notation).